WiolettaZajac/Atlanta-Crime-Dashboard/README.md

 - Interactive dashboard design
 - Data visualisation
 - Business intelligence

-- Turning raw data into clear business insights
+---

 ## 🚀 About This Project

 This project is part of my data analytics portfolio.
-It helped me improve my Power BI skills, particularly in data modelling, DAX, dashboard design, and data visualisation.

-During this project, I learned how to transform raw crime data into interactive dashboards and present meaningful insights in a clear and engaging way.
-I look forward to continuing to build projects using Power BI and other data analytics tools.
+It gave me practical experience working with real-world data, transforming it in Power Query, building a data model, writing DAX measures, and creating an interactive dashboard in Power BI.

+---

 ## 👤 Author